MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/monitor.md

 --- | ---
 **Capacity Utilization** | Details usage for VM hosts and other objects.<br/><br/> Provides an overview of how capacity is being used in your datacenter, and helps you to make resources decisions for supporting your VMs.
 **Host Group Forecasting** | Predicts host activity based on history of disk space, memory, disk IO, network IO, and CPU usage.<br/><br/> To use the forecasting reports, SQL Server Analysis Services must be installed on the Operations Manager Reporting server.
-**Host Utilization** | Shows the number of virtual machines that are running on each host and average usage, along with total or maximum values for host processors, memory, and disk space.
+**Host Utilization** | Shows the number of virtual machines that are running on each host and average usage, along with the total or maximum values for host processors, memory, and disk space.
 **Host Utilization Growth** | Shows the percentage change in resource usage and the number of virtual machines that are running on selected hosts during a specified time period.
-**Power Savings** | Shows how much power is saved through power optimization.<br/><br/> You can view total hours of processor power saved for a date range and host group, and the detailed information for each host in a host group.
+**Power Savings** | Shows how much power is saved through power optimization.<br/><br/> You can view the total hours of processor power saved for a date range and host group, and the detailed information for each host in a host group.
 **SAN Usage Forecasting** | Predicts SAN usage based on history.
 **Virtual Machine Allocation** | Provides information about allocation of virtual machines.
 **Virtual Machine Utilization** | Provides information about resource utilization by virtual machines, including average usage and total or maximum values for virtual machine processors, memory, and disk space.